Will Age Become An Issue In Dianne Feinstein's Re-Election Campaign?

 "We're going to need more [progressive] candidates moving up the ranks," Sroka says.
 "We can't do that if the same old people are running for the same old offices over and over again."

 Feinstein is hardly the first candidate whose age has become an issue.
 But few have been damaged by it.
 In 1984, President Reagan famously teased his younger opponent, Minnesota Sen. Walter Mondale, that he would not criticize him for his youth and inexperience.
-And just two years ago, when Arizona Sen. John McCain's primary opponent said he was too old to be running for re-election at the age of 80, her comments were called desperate, nasty and sick by the media and she lost decisively.
+And just two years ago, when Arizona Sen. John McCain's primary opponent said he was too old to be running for re-election at the age of 80, her comments were called desperate, nasty and sick by the media; she lost decisively.

 Law